-L Bond Suspension
+L Bond suspension

-We temporarily suspended the offering of GWG Holdings' L Bonds, commencing April 16, 2021, as a result of our delay in filing certain periodic reports with the SEC, including this Quarterly Report on Form 10-Q. We anticipate recommencing the offering of GWG Holdings' L Bonds when we regain compliance with SEC filing requirements.
+We temporarily suspended the offering of GWG Holdings' L Bonds, commencing April 16, 2021, as a result of our delay in filing certain periodic reports with the SEC.
+We anticipate recommencing the offering of GWG Holdings' L Bonds when we regain compliance with SEC filing requirements.